zzzprojects/docs/learndapper.com/pages/index.md

 ## Does Dapper support C#?

-Yes, you can use Dapper with C# as multiple other languages, such as VB.NET and F#.
+Yes, you can use Dapper with C# as well as multiple other languages, such as VB.NET and F#.
 In fact, Dapper was written in C# and is a popular choice for data access in C# applications because of its simplicity and efficiency.

 ## Is Dapper an ORM?